Industry Insights

 The Future of Pathology Lab Software Post-Pandemic

-The six industry experts were also asked to assess the overall health of pathology practices and molecular laboratories as they move past the high-volume COVID testing that was a part of every day during the pandemic.
+The six industry experts were also asked to assess the overall health of pathology practices and molecular LIS laboratories as they transition from the high-volume COVID testing that was a part of everyday life during the pandemic.

-The panel noted rising anatomic pathology testing volumes and sustained interest in molecular testing beyond COVID.
-Consolidation in the laboratory space was also discussed, along with greater interest in revenue-sharing programs like TC/PC splits (where the technical and professional components are shared between two labs).
+The panel noted increases in anatomical pathology software testing and sustained interest in molecular LIS testing beyond SARS-CoV-2.
+Consolidation in the laboratory space was also discussed, along with growing interest in revenue-sharing programs (such as TC/PC splits, where the technical and professional components are shared between two labs).

 Learn More: A Scalable Solution for Molecular LIS Testing Labs

-Other topics included the shortage of pathologists and the desire for them to have LIS laboratory information system software built specifically for AP and AP sub-specialties (meaning anatomic pathology LIS and anatomical pathology software specifically designed for their AP practices).
+Other topics included the shortage of pathologists and the desire for them to have laboratory information system software built specifically for pathology and sub-specialties (meaning anatomic pathology LIS and anatomical pathology software specifically designed for their practices).

 Avunjian was also asked to comment on application programming interfaces.
-He said there’s been a noticeable uptick in the past couple of years with prospects and current customers asking for open APIs and moving away from only reporting results via HL7.
-He said this trend will continue to grow and that companies like LigoLab need to continue to be examples of laboratory information systems that can model the reality of each testing discipline and offer LIS systems that can seamlessly connect to all of a lab’s departments.
+He responded by saying there has been a noticeable uptick in the past couple of years with prospects and current customers asking for open APIs and moving away from reporting results solely via HL7.
+He said this trend will continue to grow and that LIS software vendors such as LigoLab must continue to engineer laboratory information systems that can model the reality of each testing discipline and offer LIS systems that can seamlessly connect to all of a lab’s departments.

-Dr. Sinard followed by commenting on the training of pathologists and pathology informaticians.
+Dr. Sinard commented on the training of pathologists and lab techs.
 Next, the discussion turned to digital pathology.
 The new CPT codes associated with this laboratory workflow management process were also discussed.

 Predicting the Next Trends in Pathology Lab Software